WHO WAS FAVONIUS?

 Zephyros.
 Favonius' other Roman 'brothers' were Aquilo (North wind), Auster (South wind) and Eurus (East wind).
 Find these words in a Latin dictionary.

-There are eight wind deities which are depicted on the frieze around the top of the 'Tower of the Winds' in Athens, they are listed below...
+There are eight wind deities, listed below, which are depicted on the frieze around the top of the 'Tower of the Winds' in Athens.

 The 'Tower of the Winds' (Temple of the Winds) or more correctly, the Horologion of Andonikos Kyrrhestes stands in the Roman Agora in Athens.
+Some also call it the "Tomb of Socrates" but I doubt this is true.
 The octagonal structure stands over 12 metres high and with a diameter of ~8 metres (3,2m on each side).
-It was built by the Greek astronomer Andonikos around 50 BC as a combination of *sun dial, weather vane, and klepsydra, or water clock.
+It was built by the Greek/Syrian astronomer Andonikos around 50 BC (or 2nd century) as a combination of *sun dial, weather vane, and klepsydra, or water clock.
 Made of local marble, it is decorated on each of its sides with a bas relief of an anthropomorphic wind deity: each sculpted figure in the frieze represents one of the eight winds facing the eight compass points.
 These winds are represented as winged, floating figures 'flying' through the air.
 Beginning at the North side and proceeding clockwise the figures represent:

 • North - Boreas (Aquilo) in a heavy cloak, he is blowing trough a twisted shell.